What Is a Curriculum in Schools and Why Is It Important?

 It is interesting first to note that the root of the word Curriculum is in fact the Latin verb ‘currere’, meaning ‘to run’.
 As a noun it meant ‘Racecourse’, so some indication already of something that has a clear start and endpoint with challenges along the way.

-By the mid-19th Century, the word ‘curriculum’ was in regular use in European Universities to describe not only the total programme of study undertaken or offered but also the individual aspects therein; we all design an aspect of curricular when we plan a lesson or a learning sequence.
+By the mid-19th Century, the word ‘curriculum’ was in regular use in European Universities to describe not only the total program of study undertaken or offered but also the individual aspects therein; we all design an aspect of curricular when we plan a lesson or a learning sequence.

 The NCTL put it beautifully: “A school should consider what ingredients are required to make a really outstanding curriculum that will inspire and challenge all children and prepare them for the future.”